benyoo5222/amazon-connect-starter-kit/README.md

 - Customer Profile Domain
   - Encrypted by KMS Key created by this template
 - Connect Q Assistant
+  - Encrypted by KMS Key created by this template

 ## Resources/Configurations not created using Cloudformation